Espresso

 Espresso ice cream filling:

-1 pint espresso of coffee-flavored ice cream, softened
+1 pint espresso or coffee-flavored

 Garnish: